juusokasperi/ft_transcendence/README.md

 ## Architecture

 The platform consists of containerized microservices communicating through a combination of HTTP REST APIs, WebSockets, Redis pub/sub and Redis stream messaging.
-All services run in Docker containers within a shared network, with Nginx serving as the sole external access point.
+Everything is developed in a single pnpm monorepo and deployed as Docker services inside a shared network, with Nginx acting as the sole external access point.

 ### Core Services

-All services run inside a single pnpm monorepo.

 <details>
 <summary><strong>Frontend</strong></summary>